fabiottini/padfs/README.md

 PADFS utilizes a database, together to the local file system, to store all the data and metadata necessary to maintain the client files and the PADFS status.
 The data is partially shared with all the PADFS-nodes.
-The tables in the db are:
-    * users
-    * servers
-    * filesManaged
-    * directoryListing
-    * filesHosted
-    * tmpFiles
-    * consensusGroups

 ![padfs project database][database]